delvtech/agent0/INSTALL.md

 ## Working with smart contracts (optional)

-We run several tests and offer utilities that depend on executing Hyperdrive solidity contracts.
+We run tests and offer utilities that depend on executing bytecode compiled from Hyperdrive solidity contracts.
 This is not required to use elfpy.

 NOTE: The Hyperdrive solidity implementation is currently under security review, and thus is not available publicly.
 The following instructions will not work for anyone who is not a member of Delv.

-### 5. Set up smart contracts
+### 1. Set up smart contracts

 Clone the hyperdrive repo, then create a [sym link](https://en.wikipedia.org/wiki/Symbolic_link#POSIX_and_Unix-like_operating_systems) at `hyperdrive_solidity/` pointing to the repo location.